nucypher/nucypher/docs/source/architecture/staking_contracts.rst

-      Be cautious of who is bestowed the Administrator role because even if the pooling contract was audited, the Administrator can modify/upgrade the contract code after deployment. **It is recommended to use a multisig, DAO or other decentralization governance mechanism.**
+      Be cautious of who is bestowed the Administrator role because even if the pooling contract was audited, the Administrator can modify/upgrade the contract code after deployment. **It is recommended to use a multisig, DAO or other decentralized governance mechanism.**

 Worker Fees